determined-ai/determined/docs/reference/reference-deploy/config/master-config-reference.rst

 Defines the default `docker registry credentials
 <https://docs.docker.com/engine/api/v1.30/#operation/SystemAuth>`__ to use when pulling a custom
 base docker image, if needed.
-If credentials are specified is in the :ref:`experiment config
+If credentials are specified in the :ref:`experiment config
-<exp-environment-image>` this default value is overriden.
-Credentials are specified as the following
+<exp-environment-image>` this default value is overridden.
+Credentials are specified as the
-nested fields:
+following nested fields:

 -  ``username`` (required)
 -  ``password`` (required)